-The District must inquire further to determine whether an absence may be covered by FMLA, in circumstances where information provided by the administrator, or the administrator's spokesperson if the administrator is unable to provide the information personally, indicates that FMLA may be appropriate but additional information is required for a definitive determination.
+The District must inquire further to determine whether an absence may be covered by FMLA, in circumstances where information provided by the employee, or the employee's spokesperson if the employee is unable to provide the information personally, indicates that FMLA may be appropriate but additional information is required for a definitive determination.
 29 CFR §825.301.